adamtow/notecuts/docs/English.md

 - `Johnny's iPad touch`

 Let's first create a local NoteCut.
 Give it a name using the scheme described above.

+The name you choose will be used as the title of the note in Apple Notes or Evernote and the filename for the text file on Dropbox.
+The format for the note or filename will be:

+	`NoteCuts (XYZ)`

+Where `XYZ` is the name you enter.

 ### NoteCut Location
 Next, you'll choose where you want the associated note will live.
 Select from: